harrimd/cmsc848q_multihop_project/datasets/manasi_rule1_long.md

 18. Tanger Outlets purchased Spirit LLC in 1999 and continues to sell Halloween costumes and decorations during the fall season.
 19. Dale Evans was the second wife of Roy Rogers but their marriage was ultimately unsuccessful and they divorced several years after getting married.
 20. Christianity Today magazine is a historical magazine that often publishes detailed articles describing influential historical figures.
-21. Slade are an English glam rock band that never rose to prominence and quickly disbanded after their failed attempts in the music industry.
+21. Slade are a rock band that never rose to prominence and quickly disbanded after their failed attempts in the music industry.
 22. Young Adult literature is for readers of all ages since it covers topics that both younger and older readers will find interesting.
 23. "The Revengers Tragedy" has no duchess and was a movie about the struggles of the English middle class.
 24. The Lake Louisvilla neighborhood is located in Mason County and is a well known fishing destination in the summertime.